 (If your baby leaves you lone and lorn, make this a great, fast meal for one.
 Use 1/2 lb. tomatoes, three eggs, 2 teaspoons sugar, 3/4 teaspoon salt, pepper flakes, and put the tomatoes, sugar, salt, scallions and pepper flakes together in a bowl while you cook the rice.
-When the rice is done, cook the eggs and then the tomato mixture as above.
+When the rice is done, cook the eggs, set aside, then the tomato mixture as above.
+Combine the eggs and tomato mixture and serve on rice.
 Brown rice also works well in this.)

-In your soup pot saute the sweet potato, onion, garlic and ginger in the olive oil for about ten minutes, or until the onions are transparent
+In your soup pot saute/cook the onion, garlic, and carrot in the olive oil until the onion is transparent.

 3 tablespoon olive oil

 1/2 pint of cherry tomatoes, halved, about 5 to 6 ounces.
 (Or same amount of cut up fresh tomatoes)

 1/2 cup vegetable broth or water, or a little more